UP | HOME

 acd

-Set to 1 (the default) to use paritize automata using the alternatinc cycle decomposition.
+Set to 1 (the default) to use paritize automata using the alternating cycle decomposition.
 Set to 0 to use paritization based on latest appearance record variants.

 ba-simul